usametov/StoreAgent/docs/code-walkthrough.md

 ### GetInfo()

-Retrieves information about the state machine configuration.
+This is utility method that helps to plot the graph of our state machine.

 - **Steps:**
   - Returns the state machine information using the `GetInfo` method from the Stateless library.